 An echo service

 This was a default service that was present on my RHEL6 box.
-There were lots of settings in this file which were basically commented.
-Most of them were self explanatory, so I have omitted them for brevity.
+There were lots of settings in this file which were basically commented out.
+Most of them are self explanatory, so I have omitted them for brevity.

 echo service simply provides an echo service (duh).
 But what port does it listen to?

 The port can be checked in

 /etc/services file, search for echo in file, and on my machine